ngokhoa1202/cs-note/programming/principles/function/Parameter-passing mechanisms.md

-#structured-programming #functional-programming
+#structured-programming #functional-programming #java #go #c #cpp #javascript #typescript #memory
 # Pass by value
-- The caller evaluates the arguments and their content is copied into the parameter variable.
+- The caller evaluates the arguments and their content is <mark class="hltr-yellow">copied</mark> into the parameter variable.
-- As a result, if the argument passed is not a pointer and reference, any modification to that corresponding parameter inside the callee is invisible in the caller.
+- As a result, if the argument passed is not a pointer and reference, any modification to that corresponding parameter inside the callee is *invisible* in the caller.
-- Otherwise, the callee only copies the address content of the argument and is able to change the referenced object.
+- Otherwise, the callee only copies the *address content* of the argument and is able to change the referenced object.
 # Pass by reference
 - Pass by reference requires the argument to be a variable with an allocated address.
 - Pass by reference passes the location of the argument into its reciprocal parameter so that the parameter becomes an <mark class="hltr-yellow">alias</mark> for the argument.